 Funding options for international applicants

 The Doctoral Academy is able to offer the most outstanding international applicants financial support towards their PGR programme, either as a tuition fee discount or stipend support.
-The routes available to them include:
+The routes available include:

 - President's Doctoral Scholar Award

 Information on the application process and timeframes can be found on the Faculty website.
 Supervisors can direct applicants to that information; however the Doctoral Academy Admissions team will also provide this information to applicants when appropriate.

 President’s Doctoral Scholar Award

 For entry in September 2020, the Doctoral Academy Management Group has agreed to divide the PDS allocation across three main categories: